NamalaAnu04/Dating-App-Task/README.md

 from flask import Flask, jsonify

 app = Flask(__name__)
-# we can take data from the database
-# Sample user data
+# we can take data from the database but here we created a Sample user data
 users = [
     {
         "id": 2,